yongjianxu/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 If a Kerberos principal is specified, then all the streams and datasets created by the application will be created with the application's Kerberos principal.

-Optionally, you can set/reset the flag "app.deploy.update.schedules".
+Optionally, you can set or reset the flag "app.deploy.update.schedules".
 If true, redeploying an application will modify any schedules that currently exist for the application;
-if false, redeploying an application does not create any new schedules and existing schedules are neither deleted nor updated
+if false, redeploying an application does not create any new schedules and existing schedules are neither deleted nor updated.

 Update an Application
 ---------------------